Can You Eat Chicken Salad While Pregnant?

 Some pathogens can cross the placenta and infect the developing baby, and in extreme cases can have very serious consequences, although this is very rare.

-Below are two of the main pathogens of concern during pregnancy.
+Below are the main pathogens of concern during pregnancy.

 Listeria